-First Internal Appeal: If you believe PacificSource has, reduced or terminated a healthcare item or service, or failed or refused to provide or make a payment in whole or in part for a healthcare item or service, that is based on any of the reasons listed below, you or your authorized representative may appeal (request a review) our decision.
-Except in the case of an expedited review request, the request for appeal must be made in writing and within 180 days of the adverse benefit determination (see How to Submit Grievances or Appeals below).
+First Internal Appeal: If you believe PacificSource has improperly reduced or terminated a healthcare item or service, or failed or refused to provide or make a payment in whole or in part for a healthcare item or service, that is based on any of the reasons listed below, you or your authorized representative (see Definition section) may appeal (request a review) our decision.
+The request for appeal must be made in writing and within 180 days of the adverse benefit determination (see How to Submit Grievances or Appeals below).
 You may appeal if there is an adverse benefit determination based on a:

-- Denial of eligibility for or termination of enrollment in a healthcare plan; - Rescission or cancellation of your policy; - Imposition of a source-of-injury exclusion, network exclusion, annual benefit limit or other limitation on otherwise covered services or items; - Determination that a healthcare item or service is experimental, investigational or not medically necessary, effective or appropriate; or - Determination that a course or plan of treatment you are undergoing is an active course of treatment for the purpose of continuity of care. - Source-of-injury exclusions cannot exclude injuries resulting from a medical condition or domestic violence.
+- Denial of eligibility for or termination of enrollment in a healthcare plan; - Rescission or cancellation of your plan; - Imposition of a source-of-injury exclusion, network exclusion, annual benefit limit or other limitation on otherwise covered services or items; - Determination that a healthcare item or service is experimental, investigational or not medically necessary, effective or appropriate; or - Determination that a course or plan of treatment you are undergoing is an active course of treatment for the purpose of continuity of care. - Source-of-injury exclusions cannot exclude injuries resulting from a medical condition or domestic violence.